Admission of LLM Students Admission

 For graduates of U.S. law schools, documentation of LSAT scores or an attached copy of the Credential Assembly Service Law School Report, which can be obtained from the registrar of the degree-granting institution, is required.

-Additional Requirement for Applicants with International Credentials
+Additional Information and Requirements for Applicants with International Credentials

 In addition to the Admission Requirements for All Applicants, George Mason Law requires the following additional items from applicants who have graduated with international credentials: